María Elósegui: Controversies

 In 2018, she partly dissented with the rest of the ruling judges at the ECHR and stated in her opinion that an administrative or civil sanction against the public protest of the Pussy Riot would not be an undue interference with the applicants' freedom of expression.
 Pussy Riot had performed a protest performance at the Cathedral of Christ the Saviour in Moscow in 2012 against the return to power of Vladimir Putin.
 In her separate opinion, Elósegui concurred with the majority of judges that there had been several violations of the ECHR based on the Internet ban of the video, and that the criminal sanction applied to the Pussy Riot was excessive.

 Publications

-During her career, she published numerous books concerning the rule of law, except the one about Peine del Viento.
+During her career, she published numerous books concerning the rule of law, with the exception of one about Peine del Viento.

 Personal life

 Elósegui is the daughter of engineer José María Elósegui and a sister to the film director and documentary filmmaker José María Elósegui, who in 2008 released the documentary about the Peine del Viento, a well known sculpture in San Sebastian.
 Maria Elosegui also wrote a book about the sculpture to which her father collaborated as an engineer.
 Her sister, Dr. Lucía Elósegui, is the transplant coordinator to the University Hospital of San Sebastian.
-She is also a member of the Roman Catholic group Opus Dei.